WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 I wondered if the failures I saw local were also happening on the server.
 I repeated some of my actions on the page with the developer console open.
 The console was clean, no errors.
-To be sure, I started a Fiddler session and captured the traffic between my client and the TestRigor server.
+To be sure, I started a Fiddler session and captured the traffic between my client and the testRigor server.
 All the requests were coming back with an HTTP 200 response, so it appeared the recordings were making it to the server.

 > Test blockage is useful information.
 Product team members need to know that somebody